 I remember his death like it was yesterday.
 It was that event that motivated me to say something I had never said before–something that had never occurred to me.

 It was at his funeral when I mumbled these words: I love you.
 I was standing over his casket in McEwen Funeral Home in Monroe, North Carolina.
-I walked up to his casket and looked over the side.
+I walked up to his coffin and looked over the side.